-In the conduct of the operation of its businesses, including the new Avery Segment, the Company generally benefits from various patents, licences and proprietary technologies that, although collectively important in the day-to-day operations of such businesses, are not individually material to the prospects or profitability of the Company as a whole.
+In the conduct of the operation of its businesses, including the Avery and Checkpoint Segments, the Company generally benefits from various patents, licenses and proprietary technologies that, although collectively important in the day-to-day operations of such businesses, are not individually material to the prospects or profitability of the Company as a whole.
 The principle, acquired trademarks applicable to the Avery Segment are: Easy Peel, TrueBlock, Direct Print, Index Maker, Ready Index, Easy Apply and Clean Edge.